gusztavvargadr/packer/README.md

 1. Install the tools for the virtualization provider you want to use.
     - **Hyper-V** Enable [Hyper-V][HyperVEnabling].
     - **VirtualBox** Install [VirtualBox][VirtualBoxInstallation].
-    - **AWS** Install the [AWS Command Line Interface][AWSCLIInstallation].
+    - **AWS** Install the [AWS Command Line Interface][AWSCLIInstallation] and [configure a profile][AWSCLIProfile].

-You are now ready to build a Vagrant box.
+You are now ready to build a virtual machine image and a Vagrant box.

 **Note** It is recommended to set up [caching for Packer][PackerCaching], so you can reuse the downloaded resources (e.g. OS ISOs) across different builds.
-Make sure you have a bunch of free disk space for the cache and the build artifacts.
+Make sure you have a bunch of fxree disk space for the cache and the build artifacts.

 [Getting started]: #getting-started